-DERIVATION OF DEMAND AND CURVE FROM UTILITY THEORY
+DERIVATION OF DEMAND CURVE

-DERIVATION OF DEMAND AND CURVE FROM UTILITY THEORY
+DERIVATION OF DEMAND CURVE FROM UTILITY THEORY

 Diminishing marginal utility is the basis of the demand curve.